Student Rights and Responsibilities

 -

-Whether the school board [or discipline appeal council] affirms or reverses the school district’s decision that the student’s statements or behaviors posed (i) an immediate and continuing danger to students or school personnel; or (ii) an immediate and continuing threat of material and substantial disruption of the educational process.
+Whether the school board (or discipline appeal council) affirms or reverses the school district’s decision that the student’s presence posed (i) an immediate and continuing danger to students or school personnel; or (ii) an immediate and continuing threat of material and substantial disruption of the educational process.

 -

-If the emergency expulsion has not yet ended or been converted, whether the district will end the emergency expulsion or convert the emergency expulsion to a suspension or expulsion.
-If the district converts the emergency expulsion to a suspension or expulsion, the district will provide the student and parent(s) notice and due process under WAC 392-400-455 through 392-400-480 consistent with the disciplinary action to which the emergency expulsion was converted
+If the emergency removal has not yet ended or been converted, whether the district will end the emergency removal or convert the emergency removal to a suspension or expulsion.
+If the district converts the emergency removal to a suspension or expulsion, the district will provide the student and guardians(s) notice and due process under WAC 392-400-430 through 392-400-480 consistent with the disciplinary action to which the emergency removal was converted.

 -